 What Are the SCA Factors for Payment Authentication?

-Many businesses think of SCA as demand for two-factor authentication (2FA) or better.
+Many businesses think of Strong Customer Authentication as a requirement for two-factor authentication (2FA) or better.
 However, EU regulations state that the authentication requirements for SCA include very specific identifiers.

 In order to be compliant with SCA, your businesses must use certain authentication controls in your customer payment flow.
 This includes at least two of the three following methods: